 Here are the most frequently asked questions about MICR ink and MICR toner:

 What’s the difference between MICR Ink and MICR Toner?

 The term “MICR” stands for Magnetic Ink Character Recognition.
-It refers to the numbers at the bottom of checks that include account number, routing number, and check number.
+The MICR characters refer to the MICR numbers on checks that include account number, routing number, and check number.
 Both MICR ink and MICR toner magnetically print these numbers on the MICR line.